ttcremers/clojure-emacs-setup/README.md

 # Clojure Emacs Setup

 It's basic ~100 lines user friendly setup for Emacs beginners which provides comfortable Clojure development environment.

+This is a clone which is basically identical from the original but integrates [Solarized](https://github.com/sellout/emacs-color-theme-solarized) as default theme

 ![look](https://dl.dropboxusercontent.com/u/2428018/Screenshots/1b.png)